Guides

 Active applications with running interviews.
 Let those finish in Personio - mid-process migration costs more than the win.
 Set a cutover date: 'from June 1st all new applications land in KI BMS, everything before stays in Personio'.
 Clean line, no data mix.

 Also not migrated: employee files of hires, payroll data, absence management.
 Personio keeps doing those, well.
+Once KI BMS is live, our guide publishing your first job in 8 minutes walks you through setting up the first listing.

 Two real migrations, with numbers